 Augmented and virtual reality (AR/VR) have immense potential within the medical sector.
 By providing 3D visualization, these technologies can help healthcare professionals during procedures or be used to train students in real-life environments.

-Additionally, VR can be used to treat anxiety by immersing a patient into calm surroundings and getting the mind off the stress or memory of unpleasant experiences.
+Additionally, VR can be used to treat anxiety by immersing a patient in calm surroundings and getting the mind off the stress or memory of unpleasant experiences.

 In the case of healthcare AR and VR, UX design is crucial.
 If implemented poorly, users may quickly experience motion sickness, dizziness, and eye strain.
 Thus, doing a lot more harm than good.
 So, pursue such developments with caution and only with software providers who are experienced in delivering such projects.